-Day use fees apply to Mount Kineo State Park, payable at the self-service station at the entrance.
-The Moosehead Lake Shoreline & Little Moose Public Land campsites are free of charge and available on a first-come, first-served basis.
-Lily Bay State Park charges day use and camping fees.
-Advance reservations are recommended for Lily Bay's campsites.
+Day use fees apply to Mount Kineo State Park, payable at self-service station at the property entrance.
+The Public Lands campsites are free of charge and available on a first-come, firstserved basis.
+Fees are charged, and advance reservations are recommended, for Lily Bay State Park campsites.